Teradata/developer-resources/docs/install-ai-unlimited/index.md

 ***TEST of splitting up the elements list.
 NOT YET DONE--JUST PLAYING.***

-AI Unlimited comprises several elements.
+AI Unlimited has several elements, some that we provide and some that you provide.

-Teradata makes available: ***would say "provides" but that sounds free***
+Teradata:
 - The AI/ML engine that you deploy on AWS or Azure
 - A manager, which orchestrates the AI/ML engine's deployment&mdash;and includes a web-based user interface from which AI Unlimited admins can monitor projects
 - The [AI Unlimited Jupyter Kernel](https://downloads.teradata.com/download/tools/teradata-ai-unlimited-jupyter-kernel)

-You organization provides:
+Your organization:
 - A pay-as-you-go AWS or Azure account with [required permissions] ***link to "prep your account"***.
 - A GitHub or GitLab account
 - JupyterLab